The RHS Discovery zone of The Great Pavilion offered opportunities to learn from interactive displays highlighting education, community and science

-The RHS Discovery zone was an interactive and informative part of The Great Pavilion, focusing on plant science and education in a fun and involving way.
+The RHS Discovery zone was an interactive and informative part of The Great Pavilion focusing on plant science and education in a fun and involving way.
+Visitors were able to learn about the hard work of the Woodland Trust in reinstating ancient woodland in the UK and how the National Union of Students are promoting grow-your-own ingredients.